pstwh/platerec-model/README.md

 ## platerec-model
 platerec-model is a model for recognizing text from images, specifically designed for license plate recognition.
 The project utilizes a neural network architecture with an encoder-decoder setup and uses SAM (Sharpness-Aware Minimization) for optimizing the model training process.
 It's really lightweight using only a mobilenet v2 for encoder and a decoder transformer (gpt) for decoder.
 It is used in the platerec project.

+The idea is to transform this training repository into a library that can be used easily.

 ### Table of Contents

 - [Installation](#installation)